 - Investment protection

-The Czech Republic is a member of the Multilateral Investment Guarantee Agency (MIGA), an international organisation for protection of investments, which is part of the World Bank-IMF group.
-The country has signed a number of bilateral treaties which support and protect foreign investments, for example with the United States, Germany, the United Kingdom, France, Austria, Switzerland, Italy, Belgium, Luxembourg, the Netherlands, Finland, Norway, Denmark and China.
+The Czech Republic is a member of the Multilateral Investment Guarantee Agency (MIGA), an international organisation for investment protection, which is part of the World Bank-IMF group.
+The country has signed a number of bilateral investment treaties which support and protect foreign investments, for example with the United States, the United Kingdom, Canada, Israel, Australia and China.

 - Avoidance of double taxation

-The Czech Republic has treaties to prevent double taxation on dividends, interest and royalties with many countries, including all EU countries, United States, Japan, Australia and Canada and numerous others.
+The Czech Republic has treaties to prevent double taxation on dividends, interest and royalties with many countries, including all EU countries, the United States, Japan, Australia, Canada and numerous others.

 - Repatriation of profits

-There are no restrictions on distribution and repatriation of profits by Czech subsidiaries to their foreign corporate parents, aside from the need to pay withholding tax and for joint stock and limited liability companies, the need to maintain a mandatory reserve fund, which requirement applies to all Czech companies.
+There are no restrictions on distribution and repatriation of profits by Czech subsidiaries to their foreign corporate parents aside from the need to pay withholding tax and, for joint-stock and limited liability companies, the need to maintain a mandatory reserve fund, which is a requirement that applies to all Czech companies.

 Foreign Exchange and Regulatory Aspects of Foreign Investment

-The currency of the Czech Republic is the Czech Crown.
-Although eventual adoption of the EURO is expected, there is currently no specific timetable for its adoption.
-There are no foreign exchange controls or restrictions; currency is freely exchangeable pursuant to the Act No. 219/1995, Coll., the Foreign Exchange Act, as amended, and several implementation decrees of the Czech National Bank.
+The currency of the Czech Republic is the Czech koruna.
+Although eventual adoption of the Euro is expected, there is currently no specific timetable for its adoption.
+There are no foreign exchange controls or restrictions; currency is freely exchangeable pursuant to Act No. 219/1995, Coll., the Foreign Exchange Act, as amended, and several implementation decrees of the Czech National Bank.

 Choice of business entity

-The s.r.o. is a very popular legal form for small and medium-sized businesses in the Czech Republic because it requires a lower minimum capital investment and fewer corporate governance requirements than an a.s.
-The Czech joint stock company´s minimum amount of the registered capital is CZK 2,000,000.
-A limited liability company´s minimum amount of the registered capital is CZK 1 (however, every shareholder has a minimum contribution obligation of CZK 1).
+An s.r.o. is a very popular legal form for small and medium-sized businesses in the Czech Republic, because it requires a lower minimum capital investment and fewer corporate governance requirements than an a.s.
+A Czech joint-stock company’s minimum amount of registered capital is CZK 2,000,000, while a limited liability company’s minimum amount is CZK 1 (however, every shareholder has a minimum contribution obligation of CZK 1).

-For the establishment of Czech branch office, there is no registered capital required.
-It should be noted that a branch office does not have legal capacity on its own accord under Czech law, its authorization and capability to act is based on the legal capacity of its founder under the respective foreign law of the founder.
+No registered capital is required to establish a Czech branch office.
+It should be noted that a branch office does not have legal capacity on its own under Czech law; its authorization and capability to act is based on the legal capacity of its founder under the respective foreign law of the founder.

-Both the s.r.o. and the a.s. are founded by conclusion of a founding document.
-It is also possible to conclude a founding document based on a power of attorney.
-There are no restrictions on who the founder can be (e.g. also foreigners).
-The founding document needs to be notarized by a Czech notary and any changes made to the founding document during the existence of the company shall be notarized as well.
+Both an s.r.o. and a.s. are founded by concluding a founding document, which can also be concluded based on a power of attorney.
+There are no restrictions on who the founder can be (e.g. foreigners can also be founders).
+The founding document needs to be notarized by a Czech notary, and any changes made to the founding document during the existence of the company must be notarized as well.

-Both the s.r.o. and the a.s. are created as legal entities upon their registration in the Commercial Register.
-The Commercial Register contains the most relevant information about the Company, its shareholders (which does not apply to the a.s. except for when the a.s. has a sole shareholder) and the members of the company’s bodies.
-The founding document as well as other relevant documents (e.g. company’s financial statements) shall be filed in the Collection of Documents of the Commercial Register.
-The Commercial Register, including the Collection of Documents, is accessible to public at www.justice.cz.
+Both an s.r.o. and a.s. are created as legal entities upon their registration in the Commercial Register.
+The Commercial Register contains the most relevant information about the company, its shareholders (which does not apply to an a.s., except for when the a.s. has a sole shareholder) and the members of the company’s bodies.
+The founding document as well as other relevant documents (e.g. company financial statements) must be filed in the Collection of Documents of the Commercial Register.
+The Commercial Register, including the Collection of Documents, is accessible to the public at www.justice.cz.

 s.r.o. (limited liability company)

-A limited liability company does not issue shares, its participants acquire an ownership interest or a participation interest.
-The founding documents may, however, allow for the company to issue so called ownership/participation interest certificate to participants, which has the same function as shares in the a.s..
+A limited liability company does not issue shares; its participants acquire an ownership interest or a participation interest.
+The founding documents may, however, allow for the company to issue so-called “ownership/participation interest certificates” to participants, which have the same function as shares in an a.s.
 The founding documents of an s.r.o. may also allow for the existence of various types of ownership interest (e.g. such as a fixed share in profit or with special rights/duties attached or without voting right etc.).

-A joint stock company issues shares to its shareholders, which may be either registered shares or bearer shares.
-Registered shares are either issued as certified shares or can be maintained as book entry (computer entry) securities at the Central Securities Depositary or can be immobilized (physically deposited).
+A joint-stock company issues shares to its shareholders, which may be either registered shares or bearer shares.
+Registered shares are either issued as certified shares or they can be maintained as book entry (computer entry) securities at the Central Securities Depositary or immobilized (physically deposited).
 Bearer shares may only be in the form of book entry securities or immobilized shares.
-The joint stock company may also issue preference shares (non-voting unless otherwise stated in the founding documents), and other types of shares (e.g. with special rights attached or without share in profit etc.) or shares with or without a nominal value.
+A joint-stock company may also issue preference shares (non-voting unless otherwise stated in the founding documents), and other types of shares (e.g. with special rights attached or without a share in profit etc.) or shares with or without a nominal value.

-The shares of a joint stock company may have separately transferable rights, thereby for example, rights to distribution of profits, preferential subscription rights and rights to share in a liquidation surplus may be transferred separately from the share.
+The shares of a joint-stock company may have separately transferable rights, thereby for example, rights to distribution of profits, preferential subscription rights, and rights to a share in a liquidation surplus may be transferred separately from the share.

 Company and Shareholder Liability

-As far as a company´s liability is concerned, both the Czech joint stock company and limited liability company are liable with its entire property for its breach of obligations.
-However, shareholders of a joint stock company are not during the existence of the company liable for breaches of company´s obligations at all.
-Members of a limited liability company are jointly and severally liable for the company´s obligations up to the unpaid contributions of all members to the registered capital.
-A Branch office is not liable for breach of its obligations; the parent company is fully liable for it.
+As far as a company’s liability is concerned, both a Czech joint-stock company and limited liability company are liable with their entire property for a breach of obligations.
+However, during the existence of the company the shareholders of a joint-stock company are not liable for breaches of the company’s obligations at all.
+Members of a limited liability company are jointly and severally liable for the company’s obligations up to all members’ unpaid contributions to the registered capital.
+A branch office is not liable for a breach of its obligations, as it is the parent company that is fully liable.

 Management and corporate structure

-An s.r.o. must have at least one executive and also the general meeting (of all shareholders) as its obligatory bodies (supervisory board is only voluntary).
+An s.r.o. must have at least one executive and also the general meeting (of all shareholders) as its obligatory bodies (a supervisory board is only voluntary).
 The general meeting must take place once a year.

 An a.s. must have, alongside the general meeting, one of the following structures:

-- Board of directors and supervisory board (dualistic structure).
+- Board of directors and supervisory board (two-tier structure).

-- Management board and statutory director until 31 December 2020, and only Management board as of 1 January 2021 (monistic structure).
+- Management board and statutory director until 31 December 2020, and only management board as of 1 January 2021 (one-tier structure).

-For an a.s., the Act on Commercial Corporations makes it possible to choose between a ‘monistic’ and ‘dualistic’ model of corporate governance.
-The monistic model is based on the Management Board appointed by the general meeting, in which the powers of both the Board of Directors and of the Supervisory Board are vested.
-Until 31 December 2020, the general meeting appoints however also a second body of the company, a Statutory Director (who may be an individual outside the Management Board); the founding document may stipulate that the Statutory Director is appointed by the Management Board.
-The Statutory Director acts on the company’s behalf towards third parties.
-The chairman of the Management Board may be the same individual as the Statutory Director.
-As of 1 January 2021, the monistic a.s. will no longer create a body of a Statutory Director and the single body of the monistic a.s. will be the Management Board, appointed by the General Meeting, unless the Articles of Association stipulate that the right to appoint and revoke the Management Baord is a right connected with the share.
-All members of Management Board will be entitled to act on the company’s behalf towards third parties.
+For an a.s., the Corporations Act makes it possible to choose between a one-tier and two-tier corporate governance model.
+The one-tier model is based on the management board appointed by the general meeting, in which the powers of both the board of directors and of the supervisory board are vested.
+Until 31 December 2020, the general meeting was allowed to appoint also a second body: a statutory director.
+However as of 1 January 2021, a one-tier a.s. can no longer create the function of a statutory director and the single permitted body of a one-tier a.s. will be the management board, appointed by the general meeting, unless the company’s articles of association stipulate that the right to appoint and revoke the management board is a right connected with the share.
+All management board members will be entitled to act on the company’s behalf towards third parties.

-In the case of a dualistic structure in a.s. which has more than 500 employees, 1/3 of the members of the Supervisory Board must be elected by the employees.
+In the case of a two-tier structure in an a.s. which has more than 500 employees, 1/3 of the members of the supervisory board must be elected by the employees.

-A Czech Branch office must have a Head of branch office who is entitled to act on behalf of the parent company as regards the branch office.
+A Czech branch office must have a branch office head who is entitled to act on behalf of the parent company for the branch office.

 Investment incentives in the Czech Republic

-Incentives are provided under the Act on Investment Incentives, and consist of:
+Incentives are provided under the Investment Incentives Act, and consist of:

-- cash grant for up to 20% of capital investment in certain strategic projects
+- cash grant for up to 20% of the capital investment in certain strategic projects; and

 - employment subsidies in the form of grants for job creation and training with respect to technology centres (available only in regions with high unemployment rates)